-According to CCW Digital research, nearly 60% of consumers now care more about the customer service experience, as a result of the pandemic.
+The global pandemic accelerated these changes, and highlighted the competitive advantages that contact center automation provides.
+According to CCW Digital research, nearly 60% of consumers now care more about the customer service experience, as a result of COVID-19.
 The top two priorities consumers demand are “accuracy of information and resolution,” (42%) and “speed and efficiency” (33%) – only obtainable through the right technologies.

 Many customer-centric companies are choosing to automate their contact centers so they can keep their business running while: